yashdave31/elderdocs/technical_spec.md

 Developer Action (Local/CI): The developer runs elderdocs deploy.

-Generator: The Ruby generator parses the JSON files, bundles the React SPA, and places the resulting static files into the Gem's asset directory (lib/elder_docs/assets/viewer).
+Generator: The Ruby generator parses the JSON files, bundles the React SPA, and places the resulting static files into the host application's configured output directory (default: `public/elderdocs`).

 Rails Deployment: The host Rails application is deployed.
 Since the assets are part of the Gem, the Rails Asset Pipeline detects and serves them, making the documentation live at the configured route (e.g., yourdomain.com/docs).